 While there are multiple black sand beaches in Hawaii, this is hands down the most photogenic.

 COMPLETE GUIDE TO MAUI BLACK SAND BEACH

 Red Sand Beach (Kaihalulu Beach)

-The next is that this is a clothing-optional beach.
-Accordingly, do not be surprised to find other visitors enjoying their day in the buff.
+The next thing to know is that this is a clothing-optional beach.
+Do not be surprised to find other visitors enjoying their day in their birthday suits.

 Seven Sacred Pools (ʻOheʻo Gulch or Pools of ʻOheʻo)

 Technically, the ʻOheʻo Gulch and the Seven Sacred Pools falls within the Haleakala National Park boundaries.
 This means that you will be required to pay an entrance fee to enter if you do not have a National Parks pass.

 There are several points of interest in ʻOheʻo Gulch worth visiting, but the sacred pools were our favorite.
 These beautiful tubs make for fantastic swimming holes and are beautiful to photograph.